mcbride-clint/blazor-code-behind/README.md

 # blazor-code-behind
-Basic New Item Template for Creating a Razor Component with a .cs Code Behind Page
+Basic New Item Template for Creating a Razor Component with a .cs Code Behind Page.

+Includes a .vsix Extension for adding the Template to Visual Studio.